- About Us

 - Training programs

-Snohomish Health District has about 135 full and part-time staff.
+Snohomish County Health Department has full and part-time staff.
 Most employees are represented by one of five unions:

 - American Federation of State, County and Municipal Employees (AFSCME)